aidotse/flib/README.md

 To be added.

 ## Schedule definitions
-The schedual id is used to specify how a pattern will occur in the temporal dimension.
-A pattern with more the one transaction can happen over several steps, and there could be a temporal pattern in how the transactions are placed.
+The schedual id is used to specify how transactions within a pattern will occur in the temporal dimension.
+A pattern with more the one transaction can happen over several steps according to a predefined pattern.
 The schedule id is used to specify this pattern.
-Below is the four different schedules:
+Below are the four different schedules:
 * **Fixed interval**: id = 0.
-Each transactions in the pattern will occur after one and the other with the fixed interval specified in the conf.json file.
+Each transactions in the pattern will occur sequentially every $k$ time step where $k$ is given by the interval specified in the conf.json file.
 * **Random interval**: id = 1.
-A random interval will be generated, uniformly from zero to the biggest possible interval where the pattern fits in its maximum period.
-Each transactions in the pattern will then occur after one and the other with this interval.
+A random interval will be generated uniformly within the provided period.
+Each transactions in the pattern will then occur sequentially.
 * **Unorderd**: id = 2.
 The transactions in the pattern will be placed in a random order over the period of the pattern.
 * **Simultaneous**: id = 3.
-All transactions in the pattern will occur at the same step.
+All transactions in the pattern will occur at the same time step.